George Darouze: Electoral history

+Provincial

+Municipal

 After eight months of campaigning and knocking on over 9,000 doors, Darouze was elected as a first time councillor in the 2014 municipal election for Osgoode Ward.
 He won with 1,783 votes and 21.06% in a crowded race.

 Darouze was re-elected in the 2018 municipal election as the councillor for Osgoode Ward.
 According to Horizon Ottawa, Darouze received $20,100 in campaign contributions from individuals connected to the real estate development industry, totaling 78% of contributions.
 Almost half of elected councillors also received the majority of their campaign contributions from such individuals.